xero/hypermedia-blog/README.md

 all build commands are run using bun.

 * `bun install` will pull down all the required dependencies.
-* `bun init` builds the `dist` folder which will contain the rendered site. (also moves files into place)
+* `bun run init` builds the `dist` folder structure and moves files into place for the rendered site.
-* `bun htmx` will run the typescript to actually generate the site.
+* `bun htmx` will run the typescript to actually generate the site's html assets.
 * `bun css` runs the postcss scripts to generate & optimize the site's styling using tailwindscss.
 * `bun start` runs all three commands.